k3tchup/google_drive_sync/readme.md

 ```
 - mostly there
 - still need to add more supported foramts. what are they?

-[ ] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?